 - Bernie Sanders on the role of insurance companies under “Medicare for All” | April 10, 2019 | 2:30

-One of the few videos that actually that features Sanders talking for himself.
-“It guarantees like every other major country on Earth, healthcare to every man, woman, and child in this country,” Sanders says before being asked about socialism and how incredibly expensive Medicare for All would be.
+One of the few videos that features Sanders.
+“It guarantees like every other major country on Earth, healthcare to every man, woman, and child in this country,” he says before being asked about socialism and how expensive Medicare for All would be.
 The second merger between CBS Corporation and Viacom, creating the combined company ViacomCBS, was announced on August 13, 2019; the merger was completed on December 4, 2019.

 - Universal Coverage: Is “Medicare for All” the Answer? | Apr 1, 2019 | 1:11:27